MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgSubscribeCommunicationCallToTone.md

 Subscribe to DTMF (dual-tone multi-frequency signaling).
 This allows you to be notified when the user presses keys on a 'dialpad'.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaSubscribeCommunicationCallToTone](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgSubscribeCommunicationCallToTone?view=graph-powershell-beta)

 ## SYNTAX

 ### SubscribeExpanded (Default)